iAvoe/Az900-Module-4-Review/README.md

 #### A ________ is a service that grants server access based on the originating IP address of each request.
 - Firewall

-#### What type of data is actively moving from one location to another, such as across the internet or through a private network?
-- In transit

-#### How can Tailwind Traders ensure that certain VM workloads are physically isolated from workloads being run by other Azure customers?
-- Run the VMs on Azure Dedicated Host

-#### How can Tailwind Traders allow some users to control the virtual machines in each environment but prevent them from modifying networking and other resources in the same resource group or Azure subscription?
-- Create a role assignment through Azure role-based access control (Azure RBAC)

 -----

 ### Access Management Layer Security